simplesurance/proteus/README.md

 # Starting HTTP server on :5432
 ```

-Note that one parameter was provided by environment variable and the others
+Note that one parameter was provided as environment variable and the others
-with command-line flags.
+as command-line flags.

 ### Struct Tags and Defaults